 There are other performances of the material that should be taken into account, such as their ability to insulate against high and low temperatures (depending on the geographical area in which the house is located), the ability of filling air gaps of less than 5 cm, the minimum perforation diameter and the number of perforations required, the behavior against water or water vapor permeability.

-Injection of polyurethane systems for building insulation
+Sprayed Polyurethane Foam systems for building insulation

 There are several types of injected insulation, but polyurethane is the most outstanding one because of its ability to improve the energy efficiency of buildings.